Back to Apple Guides

 What Usually Goes Wrong

-• Home hub cache corrupted
+• Home hub location/time out of sync

 Official Manufacturer Manual